makerdao/starknet-dai-bridge/README.md

 It is expected that admin rights to the bridge contracts will be given to the [Maker Governance](https://docs.makerdao.com/smart-contract-modules/governance-module).

+## Governance relay
+`L1GovernanceRelay` allows to relay L1 governance actions to a spell contract on the StarkNet via `l2_governance_relay`.

 ### Initial configuration
 Maker [PauseProxy](https://docs.makerdao.com/smart-contract-modules/governance-module/pause-detailed-documentation) should be relied on: `L1DAIBridge`, `L1Escrow`, `l2_dai_bridge`, `dai`, `L1GovernanceRelay`.
 Unlimited allowance on `L1Escrow` should be given to `L1DAIBridge`.
 In order to withdraw allowance needs to be given to the `l2_dai_bridge` individually by each L2 DAI user.